-Record of Survey Map (Boundary Survey) Prerequisite for all Plat Submittals
+Record of Survey Map (Boundary Survey) is a prerequisite for all Plat Submittals

-To obtain a copy of the Utah Council of Land Surveyors (UCLS) Model Standards of Practice for Boundary Surveys go to http://www.ucls.org/mc/page.do?sitePageId=25531 then click on the link entitled UCLS Model Standards of Practice for Boundary Surveys.
+To obtain a copy of the Utah Council of Land Surveyors (UCLS) Model Standards of Practice for Boundary Surveys go to https://www.ucls.org/standards-of-practice.

 The ROS map is a document prepared by a Professional Land Surveyor (PLS) licensed by the State of Utah which determines the boundaries of the proposed project and is an expression of his/her professional opinion of the location of the division lines between the subject property or properties and the adjoining properties.
 The ROS map depicts an existing condition as opposed to a subdivision, PUD or condominium plat that creates new boundaries for future ownerships and as such the ROS map should not show proposed lot lines or future subdivision boundaries.